azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Understands the basic principles of debugging and the tools used for it
+- Understands the basic principles of debugging and the tools used for it.
-- Uses a step by step based approach to debug issues located within a single service
+- Uses a step by step based approach to debug issues located within a single service.

 ##### Examples

 - Demonstrates ability to search error messages with Google or Stackoverflow.
-- Capable of identifying small problems in their workspace setup and resolving them accordingly.
+- Capable of identifying minor problems in their workspace setup and resolving them accordingly.
 - Able to read and comprehend error messages for potential root causes from the source code.

 #### Senior